 If the other party does not agree then you can make a court application.

 It is important to bear in mind that prior to making a court application you need to have attended a Mediation Information and Assessment Meeting (MIAM) and the mediator has confirmed that mediation is not suitable in your case.
 There are some exemptions to this requirement which will be identified to you at the time of your enquiry.

 If mediation is not appropriate you can proceed with your application.
 This will usually be for a Specific Issue Order.
 If however, the child lives with you full time then you may instead consider applying for a Child Arrangements Order confirming the child lives with you.
-This may be more appropriate if you are continually facing difficulties in agreeing holidays or the other party cannot be located for whatever reason.
-If you do not have PR for the child then you will firstly need the court’s permission to make your application.
+This may be more appropriate if you are continually facing difficulties in agreeing on holidays or the other party cannot be located for whatever reason.
+If you do not have PR for the child then you will first need the court’s permission to make your application.

-You will be asked by the court for provide full details of the proposed trip including the location, duration, any safeguarding measures that need to be in place for the child and your reasonable proposals for contact between the child and other party.
+You will be asked by the court to provide full details of the proposed trip including the location, duration, any safeguarding measures that need to be in place for the child and your reasonable proposals for contact between the child and the other party.
 The court will then make a decision based primarily on the welfare of your child and applying various factors, known as the Welfare Checklist.
 Further advice on the court process can be provided as and when required by a solicitor or the court.

 In conclusion, if another party’s permission is required then it is advisable to make them aware of your proposals.
-If no agreement can be reached then contact your local mediation service and make a relevant court application of mediation is deemed not to be appropriate.
+If no agreement can be reached then contact your local mediation service and make a relevant court application if mediation is deemed not to be appropriate.

 Even if a party does not share PR with you and there is no dispute in relation to their parentage then any proposed holidays should be discussed with them.
 This will promote effective co-parenting which will ultimately be in the best interests of the child.

-You should always take independent legal advice if you are unsure about the next steps or there are particular circumstances in which you need specific advice.
+You should always take independent legal advice if you are unsure about the next steps or if there are particular circumstances in which you need specific advice.